lucidrains/musiclm-pytorch/README.md

 - [x] give dynamic positional bias to self attention in AST

 - [ ] add a version of mulan to <a href="https://github.com/mlfoundations/open_clip">open clip</a>
+- [ ] support variable lengthed audio with masking in audio transformer, then implement MusicLM generating multiple samples and selecting top match with MuLaN
 - [ ] set all the proper spectrogram hyperparameters

 ## Citations